 Your first port of call in the event of serious toothache is to call your own dentist.
 Most dentists will operate some form of emergency dental care, even out of hours most dentists have an answerphone which has instructions for patients with severe toothache.
 If you are not registered at a dentist then we recommend going to Google and typing ’emergency dentist’ and adding your location at the end, you should then find a range of dental practices in the local area offering emergency treatment.
 Please bear in mind that you may have to pay for this emergency care as not all practices offer NHS treatments.

 If you have severe toothache when it dental practice is not open then follow these simple steps.

 If you are over 16 years old take painkillers such as paracetamol or ibuprofen, these can help to reduce pain and discomfort was do while waiting for your emergency dental appointment.
 You may also find that a cold compress applied directly over the area onto your cheek can help to reduce the pain, please do not apply ice directly to your tooth as this will increase pain!

 Unfortunately, the only thing you can then do is to visit a dentist.
 Your dentist will then discover the cause of the pain and treat this cause.
 You will normally find that we can get you out of pain very quickly with one appointment, the dental emergency number to call for our dental practice in Euston, London is 0207 679 7186

 Dental Emergencies in children

-Generally a dental emergency in children will be caused by trauma so please follow the instructions below.
-In the event that the emergency is as a result of extreme to take you can consider the use of a child painkiller solution, please read the instructions fully for use to ensure you are using the correct medicine for the age of your child.
+Generally, a dental emergency in children will be caused by trauma so please follow the instructions below.
+In the event that the emergency is a result of extreme to take you can consider the use of a child painkiller solution, please read the instructions fully for use to ensure you are using the correct medicine for the age of your child.